modelica/ModelicaConference2021/README.md

 | ![](images/ModelicaLogo.svg)![](images/liu.svg)  |The **14th International Modelica Conference** will be a fully remote and free event, **September 20–24, 2021**.
 It is organized by [Linköping University](https://liu.se/), in cooperation with the [Modelica Association](https://modelica.org/association). <br> Join us from the comfort of your own home.|

+## UPDATE: The submission deadline has been extended to 10th of May 2021

-## UPDATE: The conference will be fully online and free and the dates have been extended - September 20-24, 2021
+UPDATE :The conference will be fully online and free and the dates have been extended - September 20-24, 2021

 Given the current situation the MA board and the organizers have made the decision to move the conference fully online and extended the dates to September 20-24, 2021.

 ### Registration page up soon.
 For sponsorship inquieries see the information on [Other Calls](othercalls.md).